-As filed with the Securities and Exchange Commission on May 24, 2005 File No.
+As filed with the Securities and d Exchange Commission on July 8, 2005 File No.

-UNITED STATES

-SECURITIES AND EXCHANGE COMMISSION
+SECURITIES AND FED STATES D EXCHANGE COMMISSION ton, D.C.

-Washington, D.C.
 20549

-FORM 10
+1 FORM 10

-GENERAL FORM FOR REGISTRATION OF SECURITIES PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934
+PURSUANT TO SECTION EGISTRATION OF SECURITIES ON 12(b) OR 12(g) OF THE KCHANGE ACT OF 1934

+BlackRock Kelso o Capital Corporation

-(Exact Name of Registrant as Specified in Its Charter)
+e of Registrant as in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)
+Delaware (State or Other Jurisdiction of Incorporation) 20-2725151 pration (I.R.S.

-20-2725151 (I.R.S.
 Employer Identification No.)

-40 East 52nd Street, Third Floor, New York, NY (Address of Principal Executive Offices)

-10022 (Zip Code)
+40 East 52nd Street, Third Floor, New (Address of Principal Executive Offices) York, NY 10022 (Zip Code)

-Registrant's telephone number, including area code: 212-810-5800
+including elephone number, area code: 10-5800

-Copies to:
+Copie es to:

-Michael B. Lazar BlackRock Kelso Capital Corporation 40 East 52nd Street, Third Floor New York, NY 10022

-Richard T. Prins, Esq.
-Skadden, Arps, Slate, Meagher & Flom LLP Four Times Square New York, New York 10036
+Michael B. Lazar BlackRock Kelso Capital Corporation 40 East 52nd Street, Third Floor New York, NY 10022 Richard T. Prins, Esq.
+Skadden, Arps, Slate, Meagher & Flom LLI Four Times Square New York, New York 10036

-Securities to be registered pursuant to Section 12(b) of the Act:
+Securities to be registered purs suant to Section 12(b) of the Act:

-Not Applicable
+Not App plicable

-Securities to be registered pursuant to Section $12\left(g\right)$ of the Act:
+Securities to be registered purs suant to Section 12(g) of the Act:

-Common Stock, par value \$0.001 per share (Title of class)
+· - alue \$0.001 per share of class)

+MARKE OF COMPRISE.

-TABLE OF CONTENTS
+TABLE OF F CONTENTS

+Page

+Item 1.
+Business 1

+Item 2.
+Financial Information......26

+Item 3.
+Properties20 Item 4.
+Security Ownership of Certain Beneficial Owners and Management26 Item 5.
+Directors and Executive Officers27 Item 6.
+Executive Compensation Item 7.
+Certain Relationships and Related Transactions29 Item 8.
+Legal Proceedings Item 9.
+Market Price of and Dividends on the Registrant's Common Equity and Related Stockholder Matters Item 10.
+Recent Sales of Unregistered Securities35 Item 11.
+Description of Registrant's Securities to be Registered35 Item 12.
+Indemnification of Directors and Officers Item 13.
+Financial Statements and Supplementary Data Item 14.
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure Item 15.
+Financial Statements and Exhibits EXHIE BIT INDEX ζ40

-Item 1 Business.
+Item 1.
+Business.